vineshsridhar/Computer-Music-Archaeology/README.md

 	gcc lick.h lick0.c lick1d.c lick2.c -D NOMIDI

 The NOMIDI flag is needed because the program relies on an old midi header file that does not seem to be in the C standard library.
 Use the `--help` flag for usage instructions.
 Two CFILE/gc files have been provided: `goldrush.txt` and `foggymountaintop.txt`.
-Note that, by default, the program assumes that there is a file named 'tmp' in the same directory as the C files, used to store the program's output.
+Note that, by default, the program assumes that there is a file named 'tmp' in the same directory as the executable, used to store the program's output.

 # Interpreting Output